kula-app/OnLaunch/docs/configuration.md

 4. Ensure you prefix it with `NEXT_PUBLIC_` if you want it to be accessible in your frontend code, like this: `NEXT_PUBLIC_SENTRY_DSN=<your_dsn_here>`.
 5. Initialize Sentry in your application with the DSN.
 You can do this in the main entry file of your Next.js app or wherever you see fit.

-You can see an example of how the parameters are used in `sentry.client.config.tx`.
+You can see an example of how the parameters are used in `sentry.client.config.ts`.

 ### Stripe - Client-Side